|

 still

-stands- or at least some of it does-
+stands- or at least part of its facade does-

 having